How to use VPN Cascading on GL.iNet routers?¶

 VPN 2 (Router as VPN Client): The router also acts as a VPN client, connecting to a third-party VPN service.

-VPN Cascading: By configuring the router to forward traffic from the VPN 1 tunnel to the VPN 2 tunnel, end devices (such as laptops, desktops, and smartphones) connected to VPN 1 can access the internet through the third-party VPN service — no additional setup is required on the end devices themselves.
+VPN Cascading: The router will forward traffic from the VPN 1 tunnel to the VPN 2 tunnel, allowing devices connected to the router via VPN 1 to access the internet through the third-party VPN service (VPN 2) instead of the router's ISP network.

 For firmware v4.7 and earlier¶